ofek/asciinema.github.io/docs/manual/cli/quick-start.md

     This step is completely optional.
 You can embed your recordings on a web page with [asciinema player](../../player/), or publish them to a self-hosted [asciinema server](../../server/) instance.

 ## Record and publish in one command

-If you ommit the filename the recorder saves the session to a temporary file.
-When the session ends asciinema enters interactive mode, which lets you decide what to do:
+If you ommit the filename the recording is saved to a temporary file.
+When the recording session ends asciinema enters interactive mode, which lets you decide what to do:

 ```console